|

 Four-fifths of domestic coal mines failed to

+generate profits last year.
 Occupational hazards are reported at over half

 a million industrial plants and mines, and more